 Sometimes a small project can make a big difference.
 From barn doors to giant checker games, here are 17 home projects that you can finish in a weekend.

-I’m so happy with the project and I can’t wait to show you the before and after, but all this projecting made me think.
+I’m so happy with how it’s going and I can’t wait to show you the before and after, but all this projecting made me think.

-Every project doesn’t have to be as overwhelming as this one.
+Every project doesn’t have to be as overwhelming as landscaping your backyard.
 Some projects are simple.
 Some projects can be finished in a weekend.
 Some projects can make a big difference in a small amount of time.

 Here are 17 home projects you can finish in a weekend.